 Anger and fear have been as intrinsic to American Christianity as faith and love.
 Woven into the fabric of American culture is a passion to express personal faith undisturbed by outside influences.
 Faith and love thrive in a context in which a believer feels empowered and confident in the acceptance of Christ and His leadership over world affairs.
 Anger and fear arise when our own personal status quo is disturbed and hidden insecurities are exposed – all generally in the context of powerlessness.
 Nothing exposes our true powerlessness like the free will of our children.

-As a young believers work to make sense of the world in which they live, they are less prone to react against challenges to their faith and more prone to think through the critiques, regardless of the source.
+As a young believers work to make sense of the world in which they live, they are less prone to react against challenges to their faith and more prone to listen and think through those challenges, regardless of the source.
 This is not a bad thing.
 However, to do so without a sense of why the world is the way that it is and how it got here is a dangerous thing.
 The great weakness of the modern young person is to be both keenly aware of their weaknesses – often in painful and transparent ways – while also being completely unaware of their weakness at the same time.
 In other words, today’s young adult is both filled with awareness of their shortcomings, while simultaneously having little awareness of their limitations.

 The narcissistic message of the day, built around self-help theology that promises therapeutic bliss, is the incessant cry to “believe in yourself”.
 21st century America has settled for smaller dreams.
 “You can do great things” has slowly been replaced with, “You can get noticed”.
 What this means is that we arrive at a time in which young people have an almost unprecedented sense of self and of personal weakness, yet do not think that those weaknesses are disqualifying related to their goals.
 This is a new problem.
 The age-old problem of “not knowing what you do not know” only exaggerates the new problem.